U.S. Exchanges

 Frequently Asked Questions

 There is no single best choice for every investor.
-Broad funds like VWO and IEMG are often used as core building blocks, while factor and hedged ETFs can be better for investors with specific risk, cost, or currency views.
+Broad funds like VWO and IEMG are often used as core building blocks due to their low expense ratios.

-A currency hedged ETF aims to reduce the impact of exchange-rate changes between the U.S. dollar and the local currencies of the underlying holdings.
-That can help when currency swings matter more than the stock-market return itself.
+A currency hedged fund uses derivatives to mitigate the impact of exchange-rate fluctuations.
+This is useful if you expect the U.S. dollar to strengthen against the local currencies of the underlying holdings.